z00m128/mb-02plus/MB02BootDiskDMAfix.md

    you can reprogam it on the fly.
 Just use corresponding flash utility stored in directory $1 on boot disk.
    There are two binaries for flashing:
-   - 8bcBootROM - original BootROM by 8BC with animation
+   - 8bcBootROM - original BootROM by 8BC with animation and wrong DMA sequence
-   - DMAfixBOOT - simple booter
+   - DMAfixBOOT - new booter

 3. Insert new bootdisk and let it boot.
 Done!